November 23, 2021

 - What do I need to deploy a Private CBRS Network?

-To answer this question, we need to understand all components of CBRS network and how it works.
-The first aspect we need to understand is Spectrum – How will shared/lightly licensed spectrum be the administrator and by who?
-Next, we will have to determine if the business needs to require GAA or PAL.
+To answer this question, we need to understand all components of the CBRS network and how it works.
+The first aspect we need to understand is spectrum – how will shared/lightly licensed spectrum be the administrator, and by whom?
+Next, we must determine if the business requires GAA or PAL.

 Per the FCC, Access and Operations will be managed by an automated frequency coordinator – Spectrum Access System (SAS).
-SAS will have access to Environment Sensing Capabilities (ESC) network to dynamically manage the spectrum use.
+SAS will have access to the Environment Sensing Capabilities (ESC) network to manage the spectrum use dynamically.

 To leverage CBRS, your network must employ Spectrum Access System (SAS).
 Per the FCC, Access and Operation will be managed by an automated frequency coordinator – Spectrum Access System (SAS).
-SAS will have access to Environment Sensing Capabilities (ESC) network to dynamically manage the spectrum use.
+SAS will have access to the Environment Sensing Capabilities (ESC) network to manage the spectrum use dynamically.

-In essence, SAS coordinates access to the shared spectrum, enforcing priorities, whereas the ESC will detect incumbent activities and inform SAS so that certain channels can be cleared for different priority level use.
+In essence, SAS coordinates access to the shared spectrum, enforcing priorities.
+In contrast, the ESC will detect incumbent activities and inform SAS to clear specific channels for different priority level use.

 The diagram below illustrates how SAS will operate

-In summary, SAS will enable secure commercial use of 150 MHz shared Spectrum by conducting the following key functions:
+In summary, SAS will enable secure commercial use of 150 MHz shared spectrum by conducting the following vital functions: